adenosinetp10/Nyaa.si-RSS-Feed-Bot/README.md

 This was made by RSS Feed /XML scrapping of Nyaa.si.
 The scrap code is inside the Bot file.
-Since the scrap is also inside the code, the update takes some time. lel
+Since the scrap is also inside the code, the update takes some time. lel P.S.
+This is a minimalistic Telegram Bot, doesn't have many features...